-Given an abstraction $\mathbf{a} \in \mathcal{A}$, $F(P,\mathbf{a})$ returns the number of assertions proved under the abstraction \mathbf{a} .
+Given an abstraction $\mathbf{a} \in \mathcal{A}$, $F(P, \mathbf{a})$ returns the number of assertions proved under the abstraction \mathbf{a} .
 Usually, the used abstraction correlates the precision and the performance of the analysis.
-That is, using a more refined abstraction is likely to improve the precision of the analysis but increase its cost.
-Thus, most existing adaptation strategies aim at finding a small \mathbf{a} that makes the analysis prove as many queries as the abstraction $\mathbf{1}$.
+In this paper, we generally assume that using a more refined abstraction is likely to improve the precision of the analysis but increase its cost3, which generally holds in static analysis for the C programming languages.
+However, in other analyses, e.g., for Java, more precise analysis could lead to better scalability as more spurious paths are eliminated during the analysis.
+Thus, most existing adaptation strategies aim at finding a small \mathbf{a} that makes the analysis prove as many queries as the abstraction 1.